Endoscopic Sinus Surgery

 SO, most patients experience a decrease in frequency and severity of sinus infections after sinus surgery.

 The other benefits of sinus surgery are that by having large sinus openings, saline sinus flushes work much better and your surgeon is now able to directly visualize the sinus cavities using an endoscope to monitor for sinus disease.
 Our office recommends regular use of saline flushes both before and after sinus surgery.
-We typically suggest Neilmed sinus rinse kit, though many patients prefer the irrigation devices due to ease.
+We typically suggest using the Neilmed sinus rinse kit.
+Watch video to see how sinuses rinses are performed.

 There ARE risks with sinus surgery.
 The most common is a nosebleed.
 As such, it is not uncommon to have packing placed in the nose after sinus surgery.
 Depending on your surgeon, nasal packing may be placed only <10% of the time.
 If nasal polyps are present, the percentage increases.